Back to Guides

 1. Sawtooth Wilderness, Idaho

 Why it’s hot: Call it the “quiet Tetons.”
 The Sawtooth range offers the same jagged granite peaks and alpine lakes you’d find in Wyoming, but with a fraction of the crowds.
 As Glacier and Grand Teton hit capacity earlier each season, overflow campers are discovering Idaho’s best-kept secret.
+The wilderness spans over 217,000 acres and contains more than 50 lakes, giving you endless options for backcountry exploration.

 Best time: July through September, when trails are snow-free.